Do Language Models Update their Forecasts with New Information?: Abstract

 \section{Abstract}

-Prior work has largely treated future event prediction as a static task, failing to consider how forecasts and the confidence in them should evolve as new evidence emerges.
-To address this gap, we introduce \textsc{EvolveCast}, a framework for evaluating whether large language models appropriately revise their predictions in response to new information.
-In particular, \textsc{EvolveCast} assesses whether LLMs adjust their forecasts when presented with information released after their training cutoff.
-We use human forecasters as a comparative reference to analyze prediction shifts and confidence calibration under updated contexts.
+Prior work has largely treated forecasting as a static task, failing to consider how forecasts and the confidence in them should evolve as new evidence emerges.
+To address this gap, we introduce \textsc{EvolveCast}, a framework for evaluating whether large language models revise their forecasts appropriately in response to new information.
+In particular, \textsc{EvolveCast} assesses whether LLMs update their forecasts when presented with information released after their training cutoff.
+We use human forecasters as a comparative reference to assess forecast updates and confidence calibration under new information.
 While LLMs demonstrate some responsiveness to new information, their updates are often inconsistent or overly conservative.
-We further find that neither verbalized nor logits-based confidence estimates consistently outperform the other, and both remain far from the human reference standard.
-Across settings, models tend to express conservative bias, underscoring the need for more robust approaches to belief updating.
+We further find that both verbalized and logits-based confidence estimates remain far from the human reference standard.
+Across settings with a variety of LLMs, models tend to be conservative in updating their forecasts.
+These findings suggest that current approaches (e.g., RAG-based methods) for ``updating" model knowledge are insufficient for probabilistic reasoning; models treat new information as retrieval context rather than evidence that shifts posterior probability. \textsc{EvolveCast} thus underscores the need for more robust mechanisms to incorporate external knowledge into belief dynamics.